 Landsburg Mine Site Cleanup

 The GMVUAC has been tracking progress on the Washington Department of Ecology’s program to cleanup the Landsburg Mine Site south of the Cedar River and generally westerly of the Hobart/Landsburg – Ravensdale Road.
+View the WaDOE’s March 4, 2019, MS PowerPoint (tm c) presentation and update to the GMVUAC here (19 MB): PowerPoint FilesLandsburg_Mine_GMVUAC_03042019final.

 This site was a was a former coal mine that was closed after a collapse resulting in the formation of a slip trench at the surface.
 Over the years this trench had deposited therein toxic/hazardous wastes.
 This site is now being monitored and subject to cleanup under the State’s Model Toxics Control Act (MTCA).